Grieving a Parent with Dementia: A Family’s Story of FTD Caregiving

 Author’s Note: This story was shared anonymously by a reader.
 Writing this has been part of my own grieving process.
-I hope that sharing our family’s story might bring some meaning to a senseless loss and help others who are walking this same path.
+I hope sharing our family’s story brings some meaning to a senseless loss and helps others walking this same path.

 My mother was diagnosed with frontotemporal dementia, which impacts personality, behavior, and language.
-While every person’s journey with dementia is unique, I’ve learned that the feelings of loss and the challenges of caregiving connect all of us going through this.
+Every person’s journey with dementia is unique, but the feelings of loss and the challenges of caregiving connect all of us going through this.

 You’re sitting across from your parent at dinner when they ask the same question for the third time in ten minutes.
 A cold knot forms in your stomach.
 This isn’t just forgetfulness.
 You’re watching something fundamental about them slip away, right in front of you.